-Log pre-processing
+Log pre-processing:

 Depending on the type of pre-processing, the rate at which syslog-ng PE collects messages can vary.
-Regular Expressions, rewriting, using parsers, as well as pattern recognition processing through PatternDB have a significant impact on the message processing rate.
-Facility filtering and tag filtering have no impact at all.
+Rewriting, using parsers, as well as pattern recognition processing through PatternDB have a significant impact on the message processing rate.
+Regular expressions have only a light impact, while facility filtering and tag filtering have virtually no impact at all.